 Who We Are

-Dr. Elizabeth Corby is a clinical psychologist and certified Cognitive Behavioral Therapist (CBT) who is also both a Board-Certified Practitioner (CP) of Psychodrama, Sociometry and Group Psychotherapy and Practitioner Applicant for Trainer (PAT) with the American Board of Psychodrama Examiners.
+Dr. Elizabeth Corby is a clinical psychologist and certified Cognitive Behavioral Therapist (CBT) who is also both a Board-Certified Practitioner (CP) of Psychodrama, Sociometry and Group Psychotherapy and Trainer (TEP) by the American Board of Psychodrama Examiners.
 Along with the Michigan Psychodrama Center, Dr. Corby also maintains a private practice in Birmingham and Royal Oak Michigan where she helps her clients through the transformative processes of psychotherapy, CBT, and psychodrama.
 She works holistically with her clients; utilizing a variety of scientifically supportive neurobehavioral, relational and action methods.
 In both the individual and group settings, Dr. Corby helps her clients integrate mind, body, and spirit thereby providing healing from a variety of challenges including anxiety, depressive disorders, and alcohol and substance use and dependence disorders.

 Patrick Barone is a Michigan trial lawyer who first experienced psychodrama in 2007 at the Gerry Spence Trial Lawyer’s College.
 In 2010 he began the journey toward certification, and in 2018 he became a both a CP and PAT.
 In addition to his work with the Michigan Psychodrama Center, Patrick also uses action methods in the courtroom as well as in the realms of business consulting and courtroom skills training.
 He introduces law students to psychodrama in his capacity as an adjunct professor at the Western Michigan University/Thomas M. Cooley Law School.
 Patrick also has a keen interest in participatory storytelling, commonly known as Bibliodrama, and the use of action methods toward spiritual growth.
 He also continues his work as the CEO and founding partner at the Barone Defense Firm.